stephanbcbauer/standards.catena-x.github.io/blog/2023-07-14-OfficeHours.md

 ### Security

 - Friendly Reminder: Please look at VeraCode
-- Info to VeraCode Demo session is coming soon
 - Security assessments ongoing

+> **Announcement** VeraCode presentation session is planned for the Friday 21.7.2023

 ### FOSS